GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Educators, generals, dieticians, psychologists, and parents program.
-Armies, students, and some societies are programmed.
+> ### Just because people tell you it can't be done, that doesn't necessarily mean that it can't be done.
+It just means that they can't do it.
 >
-> ~ *Alan Perlis*
+> ~ *Anders Hejlsberg*

 ---
 ## 🏎 Quick Facts